 Just outside the main train station, you’ll find Denmark’s oldest amusement park, Tivoli Gardens.
 It’s the perfect place for a stroll, NYE or Midsummer fireworks, and little and big kids alike will love the old-school carousels and roller coasters.

 The Danish answer to Oxford Street is the beating heart of modern Copenhagen.
 Come here for your fix of Danish retail giant Tiger – it’s probably the cheapest place to buy a bottle of water, poncho, or tin of Danish cookies in the capital.
 Stroll down Strøget at any time of day or night for a spot of people-watching or shopping, and, weather permitting, grab a tasty street snack and eat it at the side of the big fountain halfway down while watching the world go by.

 Eating out in Denmark is generally costly, and, as anywhere, food can be of variable quality.
-For a quick, cheap, filling meal on the go, one of the many Moroccan, Turkish or Lebanese places can provide, while Grams Laekkerier, sandwich specialist, holds the distinction of being Copenhagen's most highly-rated restaurant on TripAdvisor.
+For a quick, cheap, filling meal on the go, one of the many Moroccan, Turkish or Lebanese places can provide, while Grams Laekkerier, sandwich specialist, is one of Copenhagen’s most highly-rated restaurants on TripAdvisor.
 The Danes also love, nay adore, brunch, which is usually served buffet style, and restaurants all over the city offer up delicious options for a lazy Sunday.